Some options are “boolean” and control behavior

 loose in an option file).
 Versions of the

 program that recognize the option process it normally, and

 versions that do not recognize it issue a warning and ignore it.

-mysqld enables a limit to be placed on how
+mysqld only and permits a limit to be placed

-large client programs can set dynamic system variables.
-To do
+on how large client programs can set session system variables.

-client from making the query cache size larger than 4MB.
+client from making the heap table size limit larger than 32M.